 Goal: Identify the human responsible for the Alert so they can identify if it is good/bad/intentional/exceptional/temporary/permanent/still relevant/having its alerts properly looked after.

 1. Is this alert just one of a group of similar changes by topic?
 By build?

 - If there's a group by build but not topic, maybe a large merge kicked things over.
-Unfortunate, as that'll make finding the source more difficult.
+Unfortunate, as that will make finding the source more difficult.

-- Is the change temporary? (might've been noticed elsewhere and backed out)
+- Is the change temporary? (might have been noticed elsewhere and backed out)

 - Is the change up or down?